William758/ZetTweaks/README.md

 - Pickups that go out of bounds are teleported back onto the stage.

-- Increase Huntress targeting range by 2m every level.
+- Increase Huntress targeting range by 2m every level and prioritize enemies near the crosshair.

-- Equipment isn't triggered by Gesture in the Bazaar.

 ## Installation: